This weekend I had a chance to read The Cul-de-Sac Syndrome – Turning Around the Unsustainable American Dream by John F. Wasik.

 Of course is not to say that greedy corporations and banks as well as lax government oversight are not equally responsible for this mess… it is just that greedy corporations and banks only capitalized on a trend they saw.
 They couldn’t make people behave recklessly if they didn’t want to ya know? ;)

 So, what is the solution?
 Well, this book outlines a need for a move to New Urbanism to prevent suburban sprawl.
 You cannot change people but we can change the way cities are designed and the way homes and cities are built.
-We can make cities more walkable and less drivable instead of the reverse.
+We can make cities more walkable and less driveable instead of the reverse.
 There are also numerous other ideas that I felt were awesome.

 One of the ideas in the book is to un-link property taxes and local development to school funding.
 By making schools rely on local, state, and federal funding that would effectively keep people from moving further away from central cities to suburban areas where housing costs give schools mammoth budgets.
 If everyone is on an even playing field the schools would then be forced to be responsible with the money they get AND it would keep people in cities.
 Cities are greener and cheaper.

-Other ideas include spending more money on transportation and infrastutcture instead of sprawl.
+Other ideas include spending more money on transportation and infrastructure instead of sprawl.
 Creating communities that seek to be self sufficient and even generate their own energy.
 Funding a smart grid, trim real estate tax breaks, create private incentives for affordable housing, and heck yes… give the citizens of this country universal healthcare.
 I am a BIG supporter of that.
 I want to stop seeing hard working families go bankrupt because of health issues and greedy insurance companies.
 And for the economic conservatives it has ideas for what we can cut to defray costs for what we need to spend.
 Although I would not classify this book as liberal or conservative… I just know some people’s hair stands on end when they hear talk about government spending.

 It is a good book with lots of good ideas.
 If you like books on economics and new urbanism then check this one out.
 Also if it interests you, make sure to stop by the blog of my friend Sharon at New Urban Mom who has been involved with promoting new urbanism for years.